MrGmo/MountainAPI/README.md

 Tech used:
 HTML and Javascript

 The API is built using express, cors, and fetch wrapped in a async await function.
-You can create a simple front end which just takes the name of one of the seven summits (ex: Aconcagua, Kilimanjaro,...) and it will yield the above information.
+You can create a simple front end which just takes the name of one of the seven summits (ex: Aconcagua, Kilimanjaro, etc...) and will yield the above information.

 Optimizations: